MFredX/completion-withLatestFrom-combineLatest/README.md

 # Differences between `withLatestFrom`,`combineLatest` and `combineLatestWith`

-There are subtle differences in behaviour of these RxJs operators, this app explore this.
+There are subtle differences in behaviour of these RxJs operators, this app explores this.

 ## How to use this